Submissions

 What We Are Looking For

-Whistling Shade is currently accepting poetry, fiction, essay, review and cartoon submissions for upcoming issues.
+We publish poetry, fiction, memoirs, essays, reviews and cartoons.
 Our emphasis is primarily mainstream and literary, but we have a broad readership and do not espouse any given school of writing.

 Poetry can be of any form, including lyric verse that employs rhyme and meter, and there is no word limit.
 Short stories can be anywhere from very short to 10,000 words.
 Essays should surround writers or literary works.
 Profiles of contemporary writers are very much welcome!

 We also do a few book reviews with each issue (we prefer poetry and fiction, but occasionally we review non-fiction as well).
-If you are a publisher or author and would like us to review your work, please mail to the address below.
-We may or may not do a review - basically if we like the book we'll review it, if not ... well you probably wouldn't want us to do a review anyway.
+Most of the books we choose to review are by past contributors to Whistling Shade.
+If you are a publisher or author and would like us to review your work, please query us at our admin at whistlingshade.com address.

 When to Submit